-- 7.4 The investigator must at the outset of their investigation provide a written notice of investigation to the subject person.
-The notice of investigation must: - a) disclose the substance of the allegations against the subject person, and - advise of the relevant provisions of the code of conduct that apply to the alleged conduct, and - c) advise of the process to be followed in investigating the matter, and
+- 7.4 The investigator must at the outset of their investigation provide a written notice of investigation to the respondent.
+The notice of investigation must: - a) disclose the substance of the allegations against the respondent, and - b) advise of the relevant provisions of the code of conduct that apply to the alleged conduct, and - c) advise of the process to be followed in investigating the matter, and

-- d) invite the subject person to make a written submission in relation to the matter within at least 14 days or such other period specified by the investigator in the notice, and - e) provide the subject person the opportunity to address the investigator on the matter within such reasonable time specified in the notice. - 7.5 The subject person may, within 7 days of receipt of the notice of investigation, request in writing that the investigator provide them with such further information they consider necessary to assist them to identify the substance of the allegation against them.
-An investigator will only be obliged to provide such information that the investigator considers reasonably necessary for the subject person to identify the substance of the allegation against them. - 7.6 An investigator may at any time prior to issuing a draft report, issue an amended notice of investigation to the subject person in relation to the matter referred to them. - 7.7 Where an investigator issues an amended notice of investigation, they will provide the subject person with a further opportunity to make a written submission in response to the amended notice of investigation within at least 14 days or such other period specified by the investigator in the amended notice. - 7.8 The investigator must also, at the outset of their investigation, provide written notice of the investigation to the complainant, the complaints coordinator and the general manager, or in the case of a complaint about the general manager, to the complainant, the complaints coordinator and the mayor.
+- d) advise the respondent of the requirement to maintain confidentiality, and - e) invite the respondent to make a written submission in relation to the matter within at least 14 days or such other period specified by the investigator in the notice, and - f) provide the respondent the opportunity to address the investigator on the matter within such reasonable time specified in the notice. - 7.5 The respondent may, within 7 days of receipt of the notice of investigation, request in writing that the investigator provide them with such further information they consider necessary to assist them to identify the substance of the allegation against them.
+An investigator will only be obliged to provide such information that the investigator considers reasonably necessary for the respondent to identify the substance of the allegation against them. - 7.6 An investigator may at any time prior to issuing a draft report, issue an amended notice of investigation to the respondent in relation to the matter referred to them. - 7.7 Where an investigator issues an amended notice of investigation, they must provide the respondent with a further opportunity to make a written submission in response to the amended notice of investigation within at least 14 days or such other period specified by the investigator in the amended notice. - 7.8 The investigator must also, at the outset of their investigation, provide written notice of the investigation to the complainant, the complaints coordinator and the general manager, or in the case of a complaint about the general manager, to the complainant, the complaints coordinator and the mayor.
 The notice must:

-- advise them of the matter the investigator is investigating, and - b) in the case of the notice to the complainant, invite them to make a written submission in relation to the matter within at least 14 days or such other period specified by the investigator in the notice.
+- a) advise them of the matter the investigator is investigating, and - b) in the case of the notice to the complainant, advise them of the requirement to maintain confidentiality, and - c) invite the complainant to make a written submission in relation to the matter within at least 14 days or such other period specified by the investigator in the notice. - 7.13 Where the respondent accepts the opportunity to address the investigator in person, they may have a support person or legal adviser in attendance.
+The support person or legal adviser will act in an advisory or support role to the respondent only.
+They must not speak on behalf of the respondent or otherwise interfere with or disrupt proceedings. - 7.14 The investigator must consider all written and oral submissions made to them in relation to the matter.